How-To: Implement Saga Pattern with Copilot

 As an example, consider the microservices diagram for e-Commerce below.
 This is an example of a transaction that must be handled when the user places an order for each item that has been added to the shopping cart.

-2. If all items are available, the request will then be processed by Payment Service, to process the payment.
+to check whether the selected item is in the warehouse and update it. - If all items are available, the request will then be processed by

-3. If the payment is successful, the request will then be processed by Logistic Service to prepare the goods and sent to the customer.
+, to process the payment. - If the payment is successful, the request will then be processed by

-Ideally, all requests at any point will be fulfilled successfully by each service.
-However, what if there is a failure when Logistic Service processes the delivery order?
+processes the delivery order?
 This is a challenge in maintaining data consistency.
-In other words, to maintain data consistency, every transaction that has been processed by Payment Service and Inventory Service must be rolled back with a compensating transaction approach.
+In other words, to maintain data consistency, every transaction that has been processed by Payment Service

 Technical Overview

-By using the Saga pattern, we can maintain data consistency for the above case β€” to be able to overcome process failures that occur at every step in processing transactions.
+By using the Saga pattern, we can maintain data consistency for the above case β to be able to overcome process failures that occur at every step in processing transactions.

 As mentioned earlier, we'll be using AWS Step Functions to act as the Saga orchestrator in this tutorial.
 With AWS Step Functions, we can create workflows in a state machine.
-In the state machine, we can define the steps we need, which are called state.
-These state can be task, choice, wait, parallel and others which we can combine as needed.
+In the state machine, we can define the steps we need, which are called state

-1. task with type activity β€” which will be processed by our application
+β which will be processed by our applicationchoice

-2. choice β€”Β±Β which will help us to determine the flow of state
+βΒ±Β which will help us to determine the flow of statesucceed

-3. succeed and fail state β€”Β which to identify the final result of the workflow
+state βΒ which to identify the final result of the workflow

 Architecture Diagrams